-Symbol Parameter Conditions Min Тур Max Unit V IL Input low level voltage 1) $0.16 \mathrm{xV}{\mathrm{DD}}$ V IH Input high level voltage 1) $0.85 \mathrm{xV}{\mathrm{DD}}$ V hys Schmitt trigger voltage hysteresis 2) 2.5 V V OL Output low level voltage 3) V DD =5V I IO =+5mA 0.5 1.2 V OL I IO =+2mA 0.2 0.5 I IO Input current on RESET pin 2 TBD mA R ON Weak pull-up equivalent resistor 20 30 120 kΩ t Generated reset pulse duration External p pin 0 42 9) μs t w(RSTL) out Internal re eset sources 20 30 42 9) μs t h(RSTL)in External reset pulse hold time 4) 2.5 μs t g(RSTL)in Filtered glitch duration 5) 200 ns
+Symbol Parameter Conditions Min Тур Max Unit V IL Input low level voltage 1) 0.16xV DD V V IH Input high level voltage 1) $0.85 \mathrm{xV}\mathrm{DD}$ V hys Schmitt trigger voltage hysteresis 2) 2.5 $V{OL}$ Output low level voltage 3) V DD =5V I IO =+2mA 0.2 0.5 I IO Input current on RESET pin 2 TBD mA R ON Weak pull-up equivalent resistor 20 30 120 kΩ t Generated reset pulse duration External p oin 0 42 9) μs t w(RSTL)out Generated reset pulse duration Internal re eset sources 20 30 42 9) μs t h(RSTL)in External reset pulse hold time 4) 2.5 μs t g(RSTL)in Filtered glitch duration 5) 200 ns

-Figure 104.
-Typical Application with RESET pin $^{6)7(8)}$
+Figure 96.
+Typical Application with $\overline{RESET}$ pin $^{6)7)8)}$

-2. Hysteresis voltage between Schmitt trigger switching levels.

-3. The IIO current sunk must always respect the absolute maximum rating specified in Section 12.2.2 and the sum of IIO (I/O ports and control pins) must not exceed IVSS.

-4. To guarantee the reset of the device, a minimum pulse has to be applied to the $\overline{\text{RESET}}$ pin.
-All short pulses applied on the RESET pin with a duration below $t{h(RSTL)in}$ can be ignored.

-5. The reset network (the resistor and two capacitors) protects the device against parasitic resets, especially in noisy environments.

-6. The output of the external reset circuit must have an open-drain output to drive the ST7 reset pad.
-Otherwise the device can be damaged when the ST7 generates an internal reset (LVD or watchdog).

-7. Whatever the reset source is (internal or external), the user must ensure that the level on the $\overline{\text{RESET}}$ pin can go below the VIL max. level specified in Section 12.9.1.
-Otherwise the reset will not be taken into account internally.

-8. Because the reset circuit is designed to allow the internal RESET to be output in the RESET pin, the user must ensure that the current sunk on the RESET pin (by an external pull-up for example) is less than the absolute maximum value specified for $I{INJ(RESET)}$ in Section 12.2.2 on page 155.

-9. Data guaranteed by design, not tested in production.
+- 1. Data based on characterization results, not tested in production. - 2.
+Hysteresis voltage between Schmitt trigger switching levels. - 3.
+The $I{IO}$ current sunk must always respect the absolute maximum rating specified in Section 12.2.2 and the sum of $I{IO}$ (I/O ports and control pins) must not exceed $I{VSS}$ . - 4.
+To guarantee the reset of the device, a minimum pulse has to be applied to the $\overline{\text{RESET}}$ pin.
+All short pulses applied on the RESET pin with a duration below $t{h(RSTL)in}$ can be ignored. - 5.
+The reset network (the resistor and two capacitors) protects the device against parasitic resets, especially in noisy environments. - 6.
+The output of the external reset circuit must have an open-drain output to drive the ST7 reset pad.
+Otherwise the device can be damaged when the ST7 generates an internal reset (LVD or watchdog). - 7.
+Whatever the reset source is (internal or external), the user must ensure that the level on the $\overline{\text{RESET}}$ pin can go below the $V{IL}$ max. level specified in Section 12.9.1 .
+Otherwise the reset will not be taken into account internally. - 8.
+Because the reset circuit is designed to allow the internal RESET to be output in the RESET pin, the user must ensure that the current sunk on the RESET pin (by an external pull-up for example) is less than the absolute maximum value specified for IINJ(RESET) in Section 12.2.2 on page 136. - 9.
+Data guaranteed by design, not tested in production.